“Too many of us are not living our dreams because we are living our fears” – Les Brown.

 A Little Inspiration From This Confused Soul!

 When things were not falling in place like I wanted, I was really upset that I would never get what I want.
 But if I sit now and think about all those things that didn’t fall in place, if it would have then I wouldn’t have been living this life the way I had dreamt of.
 I have been following few travel blogs from many years, watching lots of videos of successful people, spent few days in bed by just staring at the ceiling waiting for something to happen, have listened to many inspiring songs and movies!
-Whenever I have read or watched or listened something that would inspire, it would last for few days sometimes and I would get back to square one.
+Whenever I have read or watched or listened to something that would inspire, it would last for a few days sometimes and I would get back to square one.
 So until you find what you want to do, others around you would never be able to help!
-Only you can help yourselves to understand what you want, because only you would know about you more than anybody else.
+Only you can help yourselves to understand what you want because only you would know about you more than anybody else.

 I never thought I would get into writing, not like I am great with it but I had no hopes that I will sustain for this long and I had never ever thought that I would spend time on writing.
 So getting to know what you like doing is a tough thing, you might have thought about something that you would be really bad at but just give it a try!
 Never know, you might excel in it!
 You are the best gift to yourself and you never know how well you can surprise yourself!